peachey2k2/cheys-background-addon/README.md

 # Installation
 Either clone this repository or download it as zip, then put the `cba` folder into your `res://addons/` folder.
 If you don't have an `addons` folder, you can create it yourself.

+You can also download it from the [asset library](https://godotengine.org/asset-library/asset/2933), which you can also use within the editor.

 # Usage
 Simply go to `Project > Tools > Backgrounds`.
 That should open up the configuration window.